 If anyone fancies a little local walk there's quite a nice local itinery recommended in The Guardian Newspaper.

 So many wonderful pubs and restaurants - it's a gastronomist's dream.
-Here are a few of our favourites (in order of distance - closest first) - The Sycamore in Parwich, The British Legion in Parwich, The Olde Gate in Brassington, The George in Alstonefield, The Coach and Horses in Fenny Bentley, The Miners Arms in Carsington, The Waterloo in Biggin, Callow Hall in Ashbourne, The Horns Mediterranean Tapas in Ashbourne, The Greenman in Ashbourne, The Devonshire Arms in Hartington, The Old Dog at Thorpe, The Peacock at Rowsley, The Scaracens Head in Shirley, The Duncombe Arms in Ellastone, The Jervis Arms in Onecote(believed closed), The Devonshire Arms in Pilsley, The Cavendish at Baslow, Aston Marina in Stone.
+Here are a few of our favourites (in order of distance - closest first) - The Sycamore in Parwich, The British Legion in Parwich, The Olde Gate in Brassington, The George in Alstonefield, The Coach and Horses in Fenny Bentley, The Miners Arms in Carsington, The Waterloo in Biggin, Callow Hall in Ashbourne, The Greenman in Ashbourne, The Devonshire Arms in Hartington, The Shire Horse at Wyaston, The Peacock at Rowsley, The Scaracens Head in Shirley, The Duncombe Arms in Ellastone, The Devonshire Arms in Pilsley, The Cavendish at Baslow, Aston Marina in Stone.